paulyin2001/loc8r/README.md

 6. What would req.params && req.params.locationid be evaluated?
 In console, there are [object Object] with undefined or a string
 7. MongoDB: how do I easily insert, update and delete data without directly type in mongo shell?
 8. What is Modular Javascript?
 How to write one?
-9. How do I have test driven developmet?
+9. How do I have test driven developmet with Nodejs to test every single function I create?
+10. What is a returned object parameter in Javascript function?
+11. What is "parseInt( total / count, 10)" in Javascript

 #### Road map of the app:
 1. Finish up loc8r